-- 1. In addition to the stipulations stated in the Human Resource Employee Handbook Aultman Employee Handbook 2018 all staff, care/service providers, volunteers and contract staff having direct patient contact, and/or those who contact the patient's environment, to include food service staff and those who prepare, package, or handle patient care products, the following applies: - a.
+1. In addition to the stipulations stated in the Human Resource Employee Handbook 2025 Colleague Handbook all staff, care/service providers, volunteers and contract staff having direct patient contact, and/or those who contact the patient's environment, to include food service staff and those who prepare, package, or handle patient care products, the following applies:

+- a.
 Nail applications of any type, to include but not limited to, artificial nails, tips extenders, wraps, appliques, acrylic gels, decals, charms and any additional items applied to the natural nail surface are not permitted, with the exception of nail polish that is not chipped, cracked, or lifting. - b.
 Nail polish must not be chipped, cracked, or lifting. - c.
-Existing policies forbidding rings, etc., in such areas as NICU, and Surgery still apply.

-D. Skin moisturizer
+Regrowth of nails with a gap at the base of the nail bed may create a potential for infection and is not permitted. - d.
+Existing policies forbidding rings, etc., in such areas as NICU, and Surgery still apply. - D. Skin moisturizer - a.

-- a.
 After hand hygiene, hospital approved skin moisturizer may be applied - b.
 Use hospital approved skin moisturizer only as use of other moisturizers may interfere with effectiveness of antimicrobial cleansers and gloves. - VI.
 Surveillance and Measurement of Hand Hygiene Compliance - A. Surveillance of staff compliance with hand hygiene will be conducted on a monthly basis. - B. Hand hygiene compliance data will be reported periodically to key stakeholders.